nwisbeta/github.io/pages/app_design/registration.md

 Consent (if appropriate) must follow the same process as for agreeing to terms and conditions.
 NHS Wales-led Information Governance rules decide whether consent is appropriate, and whether consent is integrated or separate from normal registration.

-Do not combine the process of registration or terms and conditions or consent on the same page.
-The processes must be treated as different processes, and appear on separate pages.
+Do not combine the process of registration, agreeing to terms and conditions, and providing consent on the same page.
+Treat processes as separate, and present them on separate pages.

 ### Example: user credentials required for registration